KodingBTW/hexstring/README.md

 To export script:
 1. Open ROM file and tbl file
 2. Select pointers format (lenght and endiannes)
-3. Fill all space in "Set Offsets"
+3. Fill all spaces in "Set Offsets"
 4. Press "Extract script and save", a window'll appear, select output file and save
 5. Edit the file with you favorite text editor, I